shadps4-emu/shadPS4/documents/building-linux.md

 ```

 and install the dependencies on that container as cited above.
-This option is **highly recommended** for NixOS and distributions with immutable/atomic filesystems (example: Fedora Kinoite, SteamOS).
+This option is **highly recommended** for distributions with immutable/atomic filesystems (example: Fedora Kinoite, SteamOS).

 ### Cloning